Compounding: why time is your friend

 How much should I save?How much should I save?

-That depends on your goals and financial situation, but we think that 10% of your gross income is a good target.
-If you’re nearing retirement and feel a little behind, you may have to save more.
+That depends on your goals and financial situation, but we think that at least 5% of your income is a good starting point.
+If you’re nearing retirement and feel a little behind, you may need to save more.
 Depending on how much time you have, here’s a general idea of how much your retirement fund could grow if you save $500 per month.

 How might my savings grow if I can save $500 a month?